Am I the problem?

 For some, this can be an incredibly vulnerable space.
 Perhaps because of the turmoil they’re going through.
 Perhaps because it’s a shock that play therapy is even suggested for their child in the first place.
 Perhaps because their story is hard to share.
 Perhaps because they carry huge amounts of guilt as a parent.

-I’m celebrating where we are at in the parent-child dynamics in our house right now, but as we all grow and develop, anything could happen and we as parents may be the ones needing professional support.
+I’m celebrating where we are at in the parent-child dynamics in our house right now, but as we all grow and develop, anything could happen, and we as parents may be the ones needing professional support.
 And we will seek it if we need it, as we have before.
-But the key is finding the right person for the time you’re going through.
-The person you can share the things that you need to share, and hopefully can help you see a different perspective.
+But the key is finding the right person for the time you’re going through—the person you can share the things that you need to share, and who can hopefully help you see a different perspective.

 As the parent, am I the problem?

 This question tries to apportion blame.
-Blame brings in guilt and shame and can actually shut down communication and emotional availability.
-Guilt takes up so much emotional energy, and diminishes our availability to be there for our children in meaningful ways.
+Blame brings in guilt and shame, which can actually shut down communication and emotional availability.
+Guilt takes up so much emotional energy and diminishes our availability to be there for our children in meaningful ways.

-It doesn’t matter who we are or what we know; we all have blind spots, we all bring a dynamic that is unique to us and is influenced by our stressors.
-With the best intentions, we can’t always see what we are doing or not doing that is in some way negatively influencing our child.
+It doesn’t matter who we are or what we know; we all have blind spots, and we all bring a dynamic that is unique to us and is influenced by our stressors.
+With the best intentions, we can’t always see what we are doing—or not doing—that is in some way negatively influencing our child.

 A Story

-Realising this, I was able to work with the parents and inform them of the way this was impacting the child.
-Are these parents a “problem” ?- no absolutely not.
+Realizing this, I was able to work with the parents and inform them of the way this was impacting the child.
+Are these parents a “problem”?
+No, absolutely not.
 Talking through a trauma such as this is often a way adults cope and make meaning of it.
 It made sense that they talked about the experience from their perspective.
 And they can do so in their own time, without repeatedly exposing the children.

 The parents in this example took on the information I gave them and stopped talking about the event in front of the children.
-Which in turn influenced the healing journey for the older child and enabled the anxiety to dissipate.
+This, in turn, influenced the healing journey for the older child and enabled the anxiety to dissipate.
 They gained a new perspective.
 They didn’t need to apportion blame or feel guilty.
-They learned new information and acted accordingly, and saw further healing for their child.
+They learned new information, acted accordingly, and saw further healing for their child.

 All of this to say…

 As parents, we are each on our own journey.
-Could we better parents?
+Could we be better parents?
 Always (Pick me!!)
-Could we benefit from some intentional personal growth, increased self awareness and self-love?
+Could we benefit from some intentional personal growth, increased self-awareness, and self-love?
 Definitely (Please pick me!!)
-We don’t change or thrive in atmospheres of judgement and guilt.
+We don’t change or thrive in atmospheres of judgment and guilt.
 (Neither do our children.)
-We may just thrive in an atmosphere of acceptance, safety and compassion.
+We may just thrive in an atmosphere of acceptance, safety, and compassion.

 I have some things for you!

-Firstly, a FREE Journalling session on 4 December.
-Journalling is a fabulous way to reflect on being a parent, and to care for yourself.
+Firstly, a FREE journaling session on 4 December.
+Journaling is a fabulous way to reflect on being a parent and to care for yourself.
 I wrote about it here and here.

 The second offering I have is Parent Conversations.
 I have previously written about it here.